Nelson A. Miles: Later career

-To show that he was still physically able to command, on July 14, 1903, less than a month before his 64th birthday, General Miles rode the 90 miles from Fort Sill to Fort Reno, Oklahoma, in eight hours' riding time (10 hrs 20 mins total), in temperatures between 90 and 100 F. The distance was covered on a relay of horses stationed at 10-mile intervals; the first 30 miles were covered in 2 hours, 25 minutes.
+To show that he was still physically able to command, on July 14, 1903, less than a month before his 64th birthday, General Miles rode the 90 miles from Fort Sill to Fort Reno, Oklahoma, in eight hours' riding time (10 hrs 20 mins total), in temperatures between 90 and 100 F. The distance was covered on a relay of horses stationed at 10-mile intervals.
 This was the longest horseback ride ever made by a commanding general of the army.

-Called a "brave peacock" by President Theodore Roosevelt, Miles nevertheless retired from the army in 1903 upon reaching the mandatory retirement age of 64.
+Called a "brave peacock" by President Theodore Roosevelt, Miles nevertheless retired from the army on August 8, 1903 upon reaching the mandatory retirement age of 64.
 Upon his retirement, the office of Commanding General of the United States Army was abolished by an Act of Congress and the Army Chief of Staff system was introduced.
 A year later, standing as a presidential candidate at the Democratic National Convention, he received a handful of votes.
 The Prohibition Party was going to give him their nomination, but an hour before balloting he sent a telegram to the convention stating that he did not want the nomination which went to Silas C. Swallow instead.
 When the United States entered World War I in 1917, the 77-year-old general offered to serve, but President Woodrow Wilson turned him down.

+Death

 Miles died in 1925 at the age of 85 from a heart attack while attending the Ringling Bros. and Barnum & Bailey Circus in Washington, D.C., with his grandchildren.
-First Lady Grace Coolidge was also in attendance at the circus that day, and upon arriving at the showgrounds the general told circus owner John Ringling that he never missed a circus.
+First Lady Grace Coolidge was also in attendance at the circus that day.
+Upon arriving at the showgrounds the general told circus owner John Ringling that he never missed a circus.
 Nelson was one of the last surviving general officers who served during the Civil War on either side.
 He is buried at Arlington National Cemetery in the Miles Mausoleum.
 It is one of only two mausoleums within the confines of the cemetery.
 George Burroughs Torrey painted his portrait.